croisen/bread-launcher/README.md

         isolated profile (instances, so multiple .minecraft folders)
 -   [x] Represent the instances with something other than plain text (I tried man)
--   [ ] Put the async download in a separate thread (it blocks the whole app from running at the moment even when tokio::spawn or handle.spawn is used.
-Maybe it's because tokio says it's not the thread that holds the runtime so it's fine?)
--   [ ] Figure out how to make a custom widget (Just a pic with a label at the bottom) for the instances at the main window
+-   [x] Figure out how to make a custom widget (Just a pic with a label at the bottom) for the instances at the main window
 -   [ ] Add a window to add offline accounts (It's gonna be named Croisen while this is not done hahahahaha)